-From 1 January 2021, the decision of the UK to leave the EU will take effect, with very significant consequences for businesses in Ireland, the extent of which may only become clear over time, as the Irish, UK and EU economies adjust.
+From 1 January 2021, the decision of the UK to leave the EU took effect, with very significant consequences for businesses in Ireland, the extent of which may only become clear over time, as the Irish, UK and EU economies adjust.

-In this page we include articles setting out the legal and business impacts and changes under various headings, as well as articles of interest to businesses considering a move to Ireland.
+In this page we include articles setting out the impacts of Brexit under various headings, as well as articles of interest to businesses considering a move to Ireland.

 General Implications for Irish Business